Get started with Dexie Cloud

 });

-as primary key for items
+is the primary key for "items"

-and animalId
+and "animalId"

-for animals
+for "animals"

 .